Yejashi/obsidianNotes/Misc/Personal Website Plans.md

 Details:
 - "A clean, beautiful and responsive portfolio template for Developers!"
 - A beautiful home page, definitely fits my aesthetic needs.
 - Is there a way to extend it to have extra pages?
-For a potential blog.
 - Extensibility is still a question.